AshishVGajbhiye/AttentionIsAllYouNeed/README.md

 N dimenstion(vector space) representation of word.
 So one word can be represent in N number of vector depends upon use case, however here the dimension of embedding is 512 (array), so one word is represented by 512 numbers.

-So until here we are taking input and converting them to vector(numerical representations), i.e Encoder receiving the vectors as Input
+So until here we are taking input ('I' and 'Am') and converting them to embeddings(numerical representations), i.e Encoder receiving the vectors as Input

 Three things introduce here, Queries, Keys and Values., keeping in mind it  will be able to focus and relate the data, objective here is very simple, how it will be able to focus on many words and even in that case it does not fail.